kletobias/kletobias.github.io/_projects/04_questionnaire.md

 Are metrics generally calculated using the training set, or the validation set?
 Why?

 They are calculated, by using the validation set.
-That is, because we really only care about the performance of the model on useen data and the training of the model is a means to reaching this objective.<br>
+That is, because we really only care about the performance of the model on unseen data and the training of the model is a means to reaching this objective.<br>
 Oftentimes accuracy is chosen as a metric for classification problems.
 Accuracy is easy to understand, and it tracks closely the performance of the model, that is how well it can predict the label of the target variable.